sonthaidong/docker-ubuntu/README.md

     /opt/miniconda3/bin/conda init bash
     ```

   - It is not recommended to work with the base environment.
-You should create a new environment with:
+You should create a new environment (of course take more space) with:

     ```bash
     conda create --name default --clone base